abhipraydhoble/Assignments/aws-tasks.md

 ## 🧑‍💻 IAM
 1. Enable MFA for an IAM user
 2. Create IAM user with only CLI access
+3. create IAM user usinng aws cli

 ---